 Too many people in the Healthy Northland Arrowhead region of Minnesota cannot find fresh fruits and vegetables near their homes, or what they can find is limited and expensive.
-Therefore, SHIP works with communities to increase access to and consumption of fruits and vegetables through farmers markets, healthy corner store initiatives and other community-based healthy eating strategies.
+Therefore, SHIP works with communities to increase access to and consumption of fruits and vegetables through farmers markets, healthy corner store initiatives and other community-based healthy eating strategies like community gardens.
 SHIP also works in schools and workplaces to help increase access to healthy foods.

 Good health is created where we live, work, learn and play.
 Schools, businesses, apartment owners/managers, farmers, community groups, senior organizations, hospitals, clinics, planning entities, Chambers of Commerce, faith communities and many more partners are creating better health together through SHIP all across Minnesota.